Adding a relationship between CIs

 - Connect the two CIs.

 The Select Relationship dialog box is displayed.
-Only the relevant relationships are displayed in the drop-down list.
+Only the relationships that are available between the two CIs are displayed in the drop-down list.

 - Select the relationship between the CIs.
 Specify a name and a short description.